limegimlet/covid_dataviz/about_data.md

 * **adding summary of departments where alert levels are going up vs down** IN PROGRESS

-* **tracking the curfew areas** - where Covid is the most active - to see how if/when/how fast the case counts & ICU occupancy goes down.
+* **tracking the ~~curfew areas~~ confinement** - where Covid is the most active - to see how if/when/how fast the case counts & ICU occupancy goes down.
 Curfew started on Sat October 17 at 21h00.
 Progress will be slow—experts say it will take two weeks minimum according to exports to expect any changes—but being able to visualize progress is always motivating.
 IN PROGRESS

 ## About Covid-19 data